enriqc3/CMPS-3240-Intro-Intrinsics/README.md

 ## Prerequisities

 * Knowledge of matrix multiplication and vector element-wise multiplication
+* Knowlege of how a 2-D array can be stored and indexed as a 1-D array
 * Instruction-level parallelism
 * x86 intrinsics (Do the prelab)